gautam0101/Github-action/README.md

 ## Prerequisite:

- 1. Clone this app for code.
+ 1. Now about how to create node app.

-## Step for integration
+# Step for integration

-# Create Node.js application:-
+## Create Node.js application:-

 Step 1: Create a folder and initialize the npm in the folder
 ```